dfamonteiro/blog/blog/content/posts/2025-books.md

 - Look after reading the missing read me was.
 Was an interesting experience and natural.
 A natural continuation to the missing red.
 It was interesting.
 Take.
 Being my mindful of types of problems and the kind of work that managers.
 Have to do?
 But as expected, I felt that the first few chapters were very.
 Very interesting and useful, but to other ones when when it comes to managing multiple teams or being a CTO.
 Where otherwise engaging in the realm of politics, and it wasn't very useful.

+## The Staff Engineer's Path : A Guide for Individual Contributors Navigating Growth and Change (Tanya Reilly)

+With this book I've felt I completed the triumvirate of the SE career progression books (the other two thirds of this trio being the two books immediately above this review).
+While I'm not even remotely close to the level of a staff engineer when it comes to my own career progression, I've felt I still managed to extract useful insights from Reilly's writings.
+I'm particularly fond of the _Three Maps_ chapter: being able to understand why you're doing what you're doing, what's the goal, and how to navigate a specific company's corporate environment are all extremely useful information for engineers of any level!

 ## Designing Data-Intensive Applications (Martin Kleppmann)

 - IMO, borderline mandatory reading for any software engineer